 All Batch Configs must have a Base input file created from the Geometry section, as well as a wrapper.
 Additional parameters can be chosen from the categories outlined below.

-If multiple parameters are chosen for a single category within a single scenario, these are both modelled as separate permutations.
+If multiple parameters are chosen for a single category within a single scenario, each selected parameter is modelled as a separate permutation.
 This approach would be used, for example, if modelling a single dwelling with two separate weather files.
 Alternatively, separate scenarios can be used.
 The total number of permutations modelled is visible at the top of the page.

 Batch Parameters